fritshoogland-yugabyte/yugabyte-rust-examples/README.md

 The cdrs-tokio driver for Rust is a 'pure rust' driver, meaning it has no non-rust dependencies.
 [Cargo project with examples](cdrs_tokio)
 Warning: the cdrs-tokio driver project looks active, but seems to lack SSL/TLS support.
-(tls support is a feature, which is not documented and throws crate compatiblity issues)
+(tls support is a feature, which is not documented and throws crate version compatibility issues)

 ### cassandra
 The cassandra crate is the original crate with bindings to the cassandra c++ driver, but has been abandoned.